 B2B and B2C tools

 Build models from product usage data (e.g. LendUp for credit scoring, Sift Science for fraud detection, Framed Data for churn prediction, Metromile for car insurance).
 Increased product usage leads to better models, which are both more valuable to customers and more difficult for competitors to replicate.

-Build a consumer app that saves time for customers and collects data as a result (e.g. inbox organization tools like Unroll.Me, shopping related tools like Honey and Two Tap, and smart launchers and homescreens like Bento).
+Build a consumer app that saves time for customers and collects data as a result (e.g. inbox organization tools like Unroll.Me, shopping related tools like Honey, and smart launchers and homescreens like Bento).
 This data can be used for better recommendations or ad targeting, and can often be monetized by affiliate fees.